cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 ### Cyber-Incident Response Teams

 A.k.a., the CIRT or CSIRT (Computer Security Incident Response Team).
-Which would be the “incident response team” above.
+Which would be the "incident response team" above.

 Three models:

 * Centralized (single team)
 * Distributed (multiple teams responsible for different types of incidents or distinct geographic areas)
-* Coordinating (same as the “distributed” model, but coordinated by a central team)
+* Coordinating (same as the "distributed" model, but coordinated by a central team)

 ### Training, Tests, and Exercises

-The difference between a “test” and an “exercise” is that the former uses real systems (for example, the backup restoration procedure) while the later is a simulation (tabletop exercises, etc.).
-Tests tend to be *functional*, while exercises can be either functional or scenario-based (the latter are “tabletop” exercises).
+The difference between a "test" and an "exercise" is that the former uses real systems (for example, the backup restoration procedure) while the later is a simulation (tabletop exercises, etc.).
+Tests tend to be *functional*, while exercises can be either functional or scenario-based (the latter are "tabletop" exercises).

 ### Incident Response Process